-In February 2021, the Partnership issued \$1.0 billion aggregate principal amount of 4% Senior Notes due 2032, resulting in net proceeds of approximately \$991 million.
+In February 2021, the Partnership issued \$1.0 billion aggregate principal amount of 4% Senior Notes due 2032 (the "4% Notes"), resulting in net proceeds of approximately \$991 million.
 A portion of the net proceeds from the issuance were used to fund the February Tender Offer and subsequent redemption payment for the 51⁄2% Notes, with the remainder used for repayment of borrowings under the TRP Revolver and TRC Revolver.
 As a result of the February Tender Offer and the subsequent redemption of the 51⁄2% Notes, we recorded a loss due to debt extinguishment of \$14.9 million comprised of \$12.5 million of premiums paid and a write-off of \$2.4 million of debt issuance costs.

 Additionally, TPL issued notices of redemption for all of the outstanding TPL Notes.
 These notes were redeemed on February 22, 2021 with available liquidity under the TRP Revolver.
-As a result of the redemptions of the TPL Notes, we recorded a gain due to debt extinguishment of \$0.2 million comprised of a write-off of \$0.2 million of debt issuance premiums.
+As a result of the redemptions of the TPL Notes, we recorded a gain due to debt extinguishment of \$0.2 million.